-Twenty-seven of the motions pending more than six months were in cases that had been formally or informally stayed at some stage because of appeal, bankruptcy, reported settlement, extended or supplemental briefing schedules prior to hearing oral argument, or other reasons associated with case management.
-In addition, Business Court motions are subject to a briefing schedule that must be completed before a motion is ready to be heard, and in many instances, a motion is not ready to be heard and ruled upon with the required written opinion within six months of filing.
-In several instances, the complexity of the issues and the number of counsel involved makes it difficult to schedule a hearing within six months of a motion's filing.
-The Business Court issued 64 written opinions on motions between January 1, 2018 and June 30, 2018, many involving issues of first impression.
+Forty-three of the motions pending more than six months were in cases that had been formally or informally stayed at some stage because of appeal, bankruptcy, reported settlement, extended or supplemental briefing schedules prior to hearing oral argument, or other reasons associated with case management.
+Business Court motions are subject to a briefing schedule that must be completed before a motion is ready to be heard, and in many instances, a motion is not ready to be heard and ruled upon with the required written opinion within six months of filing.
+In several instances, the complexity of the issues and the number of counsel involved make it difficult to schedule a hearing within six months of a motion's filing.
+The Business Court issued 40 written opinions on motions and other matters between January 1, 2019 and June 30, 2019, many involving issues of first impression.